 (E) The committee meetings shall be conducted in accordance with Robert's Rules of Order.

 (G) In addition to the annual meeting of the committee, the committee shall conduct other regular meetings as the chairperson or the director of the department of veterans services shall deem necessary, but no less often than once per quarter at times and places determined by the chairperson or the director.
-The advisory committee secretary shall mail notice of each meeting to each member of the committee at least seven days prior to the scheduled date of the meeting, except in the case of a special emergency meeting, for which the seven-day notice requirement shall be shortened to forty-eight hours.
+The veterans advisory committee secretary shall mail notice of each meeting to each member of the committee at least seven days prior to the scheduled date of the meeting, except in the case of a special emergency meeting, for which the seven-day notice requirement shall be shortened to forty-eight hours.
 Such notice may be delivered by e-mail attachment.
 Meeting notices shall contain the date, time, and place of the meeting, and in the case of special emergency meetings, shall include the purpose of the meeting.

-(L) When a member of the committee fails to attend three meetings within a one year period, a notice shall be sent to that member and the organization represented by that member.
-This notice shall state that pursuant to section 3.17 of the Revised Code the failure of a committee member to attend three-fifths of all committee meetings within a two year period shall result in the forfeiture of that members position on the committee.
+(L) When a member of the committee fails to attend three meetings within a one year period, the department of veterans services, acting as committee secretary,shall send a notice to that member and the organization represented by that member.
+This notice shall state that pursuant to section 3.17 of the Revised Code the failure of a committee member to attend three-fifths of all committee meetings within a two year period shall result in the forfeiture of that member's position on the committee.